 - Improved communication (and trust) from your development team.

-- Ability to understand tech trends, see how they impact your roadmap, and how they drive innovation.
+- Ability to understand tech trends, understand how they impact your roadmap, and how they drive innovation.

 - Improved communication with your customers.
 Product Leaders often need to interact with CIOs and CTOs from current or prospective customer companies.
 For them, it’s important for you to speak confidently in both business and tech terms.